From glacier hikes to black sand beaches and beyond, there is absolutely no shortage of unique things to do in Iceland!

 Stroll along Vik’s beautiful black sand beach in Iceland.

 One of the best things to do in Iceland is to visit Vik’s famous Black Sand Beach, also referred to as Reynisfjara Black Sand Beach.

-Located on Iceland’s south coast in the town of Vik, the beach is just about 187 km from Reykavik.
+Located on Iceland’s South Coast in the town of Vik, the beach is just about 187 km from Reykjavik.

 During the summer months, you may even have the opportunity to see puffins hanging out on the columns.